 Simulation is the imitation of some real thing, state of affairs or process.
 In health professions education, simulation is a methodology to help achieve educational goals.
 Healthcare simulation encompasses a range of activities that share a broad but common purpose: To improve the safety, effectiveness and efficiency of healthcare services.

 A simulationist is an expert in the knowledge, skills and attitudinal aspects of using the methodologies of simulation to achieve learning objectives.

 A simulation centre is a physical space where simulation is employed for health professions education.
 Simulation activities can include technical skills training (manikins, task trainers), role playing, virtual reality/e-learning and blended simulation.

-For the purpose of SIM-one’s Simulation Centre Directory, a simulation centre can also refer to a program—not defined by physical space—that employs simulation for health professions education.
+For the purpose of Simulation Canada’s Simulation Centre Directory, a simulation centre can also refer to a program—not defined by physical space—that employs simulation for health professions education.